AndresTIY/React-Native-Tutorial/README.md

 As I go through the tutorial, I will constantly delete the previous lessons code.
 In order to see them, you must go through my commit history.

+I have also typed up a [blog post](https://medium.com/@aacifuentes/react-native-tutorial-4fb8952100f5) based on my experience running through the tutorial.

 ## React Native Tutorial

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).